 “Then Jesus said, ‘Father, forgive them, because they do not know what they are doing.’
 And they divided His clothes and cast lots.”
 Luke 23:34 HCSB

 Do you struggle with forgiveness?
-Victoria did, but God taught her one key factor that made a world of difference.
+Valerie did, but God taught her one key factor that made a world of difference.

 The Tangible Power of Words